oktetlabs/styleguides/cguide.md

 inserted between open round bracket and first operand and between close round bracket and between last operand.

-‘`sizeof`’ operator must use syntax similar to function call.
+`sizeof` operator must use syntax similar to function call.

 Round brackets of type cast operator must be coupled with type specifier and with operand.